-- Laws apply differently to housing than to the campus in general, including classrooms and dining facilities - The IDEA (Individuals With Disabilities Education Act) and 504 impacts K-12 schools - Laws apply different definitions and standards as it relates to service vs. assistance/emotional support animals - Laws may impose different standards or response protocols.
+- Laws apply differently to housing than to the campus in general, including classrooms and dining facilities. - Laws apply different definitions and standards as it relates to service vs. assistance/emotional support animals (ESAs). - Laws may impose different standards or response protocols.